mksaraf/kubernetes-lab-tutorial/openshift/applications.md

 # Creating Applications in OpenShift
+OpenShift runs containers using an arbitrarily assigned user ID.
+This behavior provides additional security against processes escaping the container due to a container engine vulnerability and thereby achieving escalated permissions on the host node.
+Due to this restriction, images that run as root will not deploy as expected on OpenShift.

-In the real world of applications development and deployment, OpenShift users need a repository where they can pull docker images and then deploy the application on OpenShift.
-Another approach is to use the OpenShift to develop and deploy the application starting from a source code so that they can build the docker images on OpenShift itself and then deploy the applications.
-In this section, we're going to walk through both the approaches.
+A different approach is to use the OpenShift to develop and deploy the application starting from a source code so that they can build the docker images on OpenShift itself and then deploy the applications according to the security policy constraints of OpenShift.
+In this section, we're going to walk through this approach.

   * [Application Templates](#application-templates)
   * [Create an application from a template](#create-applications-from-a-template)